DougTheDruid/SoT-Actor-Names/README.md

 - Most Quest items (WIP)

 ## How Do I Get Help?
-For community support, please contact me on Discord: DougTheDruid#2784
+For community support, please contact me on Discord: dougthedruid

 ## Contributors
 Big shout-out to a couple of folks in the community who have helped me clean this list up quite a bit: